Cypriot cuisine: Vegetables

 Cyprus potatoes are long and waxy with a unique taste, exported internationally.
-Locals love them baked in the oven, preferably the outdoor beehive fourni.
+Locals bake them in the oven, preferably the outdoor beehive fourni.
 Many Cypriots add salt, cumin, oregano, and some finely sliced onion.
-When they barbecue, some Cypriots put potatoes into foil and sit them in the charcoal to make them like jacket potatoes, served with butter or as a side dish to salad and meat.
+When they barbecue, some Cypriots put potatoes into foil and set them in the charcoal to make them like jacket potatoes, served with butter or as a side dish to salad and meat.

 Salad vegetables are eaten at every meal, sometimes whole.
 More often, they are prepared chopped, sliced, and dressed with lemon and olive oil.
 In the summer, the usual salad is of celery leaves and stalks, parsley, coriander leaves, tomatoes, and cucumber.
 Summer purslane is very popular as are wild dandelion leaves.

 In the early spring, artichokes are in season.
 Cypriots eat the leaves by detaching and biting off the fleshy base.
 A common preparation for the stalks and the heart is braised with garden peas, with a little onion and perhaps a chopped tomato.
 Meat is sometimes added.

 Okra is baked in the oven with tomato and oil, and cauliflower is also given this treatment.
 Cauliflower is also made into moungra, a sour pickle covered with a marinade of vinegar, yeast, and mustard seeds.
-It is also cooked in tomato sauce, onions and mince meat.
+It is also cooked in tomato sauce, onions and minced meat.

 Aubergines can be prepared in a variety of ways, including stuffed and in moussaka.
 They are commonly fried and stewed slowly in oil, where the cooking time brings out the flavour and also allows them to shed the oil they have absorbed.
 Turkish Cypriots hollow them, fry them, stuff them with tomatoes and garlic or mince meat and tomato paste, cook them in the oven and garnish with parsley.

 Pasta

-Makarónia tou foúrnou (Greek: μακαρόνια του φούρνου, Turkish: magarina fırında, English: oven macaroni) recipes vary, but usually the meat sauce in the middle is made of pork, beef or lamb, tomatoes are only sometimes used, and it is flavoured with mint, parsley or cinnamon.
+Makarónia tou foúrnou (Greek: μακαρόνια του φούρνου, Turkish: fırında makarna, English: oven macaroni) recipes vary, but usually the meat sauce in the middle is made of pork, beef or lamb, tomatoes are only sometimes used, and it is flavoured with mint, parsley or cinnamon.
 The top is sprinkled with grated halloumi or anari cheese, though cheese is sometimes added only to the white sauce.
 The traditional pasta shape for this dish is bucatini.
 This dish is also referred to as pastitsio.

 Magarına bulli is a traditional Cypriot meal made of bucatini pasta and chicken.
-This dish is widely known as being one of the national dishes of Cyprus.
+This dish is widely known as one of the national dishes of Cyprus.
 Chicken is often boiled in water which is then used as the stock to cook the pasta.
-When the pasta and chicken are cooked the pasta is often topped with lemon juice, grated halloumi cheese and dried mint.
+When the pasta and chicken are cooked, the pasta is often topped with lemon juice, grated halloumi cheese and dried mint.